 Forward Biasing a Diode

-When a voltage is applied across the diode that is positive (+) on the anode and negative (– or 0V) on the cathode (as shown in the above image), then the diode is said to be "forward biased" and conducts current, if the voltage across the diode is higher than around 0.6 to 0.7V for a silicon diode.
+When a voltage is applied across the diode that is positive (+) on the anode and negative (– or 0V) on the cathode (as shown in the previous image), then the diode is said to be “forward biased” and conducts current, if the voltage across the diode is higher than around 0.6 to 0.7V for a silicon diode.
 Never connect a diode directly across a power source without a resistor, as it can cause a short circuit.
 Diodes are used in circuits with other components to reduce the current through them.
 As a result, they never short out a power source, such as a battery, in a circuit.

 Reverse Biasing a Diode